ji-devs/ji-cloud/documentation/src/frontend/elements-and-components/guideline-components.md

 ### Slots

-There is a pattern where you want a component to render its elements to a particular slot.
+There is a pattern where you want a component to _optionally_ render its elements to a particular slot.

+(if it's not optional, just assign the slot attribute directly)

-In order to make that easier, there's a couple helper functions in `@utils/slot`.
+In order to make this optional assignment easier, there's a couple helper functions in `@utils/slot`.

 `injectSlotStr` - will inject a `slotStr` property into the provided object with the html string of `slot="${slot}"`, if the object has a `slot` property.